jpetazzo/griode/README.md

 ### Installing SoundFonts

+Go to the `soundfonts` subdirectory, and run the script `download-soundfonts.sh`.

+Alternatively, you can download your own soundfonts, place them in this directory, and create a symlink `default.sf2` pointing to the soundfont you want to use.

+Note: Griode only supports one soundfont at a time right now, but this will change in the future.

+#### What are soundfonts?

 SoundFonts are instrument banks used by some audio hardware and by FluidSynth to generate notes of music.
 The typical extension for SoundFont files is `.sf2`.